2022 Janssen Prize for Creativity in Organic Synthesis Lecture

 Prof. Jean RODRIGUEZ

 Jean Rodriguez was born in Cieza (Spain) in 1958, and in 1959 his family emigrated to France.
 He is currently Professor of organic chemistry at Aix-Marseille University (AMU) and director of the Institut des Sciences Moléculaires de Marseille (iSm2), a joint research unit (UMR) with the Centre National de la Recherche Scientifique (CNRS).
 After studying chemistry at AMU, he completed his Ph.D. starting in 1984 as a CNRS researcher with Prof. B. Waegell and Prof. P. Brun.
 He then moved to the University of California at Berkeley (US) to join the group of Prof. K. P. C. Vollhardt as a postdoctoral associate for one year.
 After completion of his Habilitation Diploma (HDR) from AMU in 1992 he was awarded the ACROS prize in Organic Chemistry in 1998, and in 2009 the prize of the Division of Organic Chemistry from the French Chemical Society.
 More recently, he was nominated “Distinguished member” of the French Chemical Society and became member of the Editorial Board of the European Journal of Organic Chemistry, both in 2013.
 The same year, he was chairman of the 18th European Symposium on Organic Chemistry for which he is a member of the Scientific International Board.
-His research interests include the development of multiple bond-forming transformations including domino and multicomponent reactions, with a recent focus on new enantioselective organocatalyzed transformations and multicalytic systems involving the reactivity of 1,2- and 1,3-dicarbonyl compounds.
+His research interests include the development of multiple bond-forming transformations involving domino and multicomponent reactions, with a recent focus on new enantioselective organocatalyzed transformations and multicalytic systems based on the reactivity of 1,2- and 1,3-dicarbonyl compounds for the control of central, axial and helical chiralities.

 Designer Enzymes for Unnatural Biocatalysis